roadrunner-server/docs/app-server/cli.md

 +---------+-----------+---------+---------+---------+--------------------+
 ```

+{% endcode %}

 You can also specify plugin names to view the status of workers for a particular plugin:

+{% code %}

 ```terminal
 ./rr workers http
 ```

+{% endcode %}

 Use the `-i` option to enable interactive mode.
 In this mode, the command will update the statistics every second:

+{% code %}

 ```terminal
 ./rr workers -i
 ```

+{% endcode %}

 This command is useful for debugging performance issues and identifying workers that are not performing as expected.
 Additionally, you can use this command to monitor the health of your workers and identify any potential problems before
 they become critical.

-> **Note**
+{% hint style="info" %}
-> When the `pool.debug` configuration option is set to `true`, the `rr workers` command will not display any workers in
+When the `pool.debug` configuration option is set to `true`, the `rr workers` command will not display any workers in
-> the pool.
+the pool.
 This is because workers are only created when incoming requests arrive, so there may not be any active
-> workers at the time when the command is executed.
+workers at the time when the command is executed.
+{% endhint %}

 ### Available options